DefGuard/docs/support-1/troubleshooting-guides/desktop-client/vpn-location-is-missing-from-client.md

 If your organization enabled posture checks on a location, that location does not appear in clients older than `2.1`.

-The same applies to service locations.
-They are hidden when the client does not support them, for example on non-Windows platforms or in older clients.

 **Fix:** Update Defguard to the latest version, then reopen the app.
-If the missing location is a service location, use Defguard Client for Windows.

 ### Client configuration is outdated